What is Kutakashima Island? How to get there, power spots, and historical sightseeing spots

 Why is Kutakashima a power spot?

-Kutaka Island is revered as "God's Island" because many sacred places and rituals related to Ryukyu Shinto mythology have been handed down and ancient beliefs are still alive today.
+Kutaka Island is home to many sacred places and Shinto rituals related to Ryukyu Shinto mythology, and the old beliefs are still alive today, so the island is known as "JapanIt is revered as a

 At Saiba Utaki, a far-off place of worship was established to offer prayers to Kutaka Island, and it was believed that the gods lived on Kutaka Island, which is located in the direction where the sun rises when viewed from Saiba Utaki.